Default header image

 Countering Policy Exclusions: Canada, disability, and international commitments Part 2 – May 12 2025

-With the election of a new federal government, we have invited leaders in civil society organizations to discuss what will and should be key priorities for action around ensuring rights and justice of and with women and girls with disabilities.
-We will examine how the Global Disability Summit declaration to ensure 15% of development assistance funding to people with disabilities can be addressed in Canada.
+With the election of a new federal government, we invited leaders in civil society organizations to discuss what will and should be key priorities for action around ensuring rights and justice of and with women and girls with disabilities.
+In this panel, we examined how the Global Disability Summit declaration to ensure 15% of development assistance funding to people with disabilities can be addressed in Canada.

 Continue Reading Countering Policy Exclusions: Canada, disability, and international commitments Part 2 – May 12 2025